 |---|---|---|

-| Best fit | Fast vertical webtoon episode prototyping from a prompt, chapter, outline, or story hook. | Broader AI-assisted comic creation and publishing workflows for creators who want a platform ecosystem. |
+| Best for | Story-driven webtoon series with character memory, editable dialogue, and WEBTOON Canvas export. | Broader comic creation and publishing platform for creators who want an ecosystem. |

 BuildToon is strongest before you know whether the story deserves a bigger production workflow.